-- Cybercrimes are offences that may be committed against individuals, companies or institutions by using computers, internet or mobile technology.
+Cybercrimes are offenses that may be committed against individuals, companies or institutions by using computers, the internet or mobile technology.
 Cybercriminals use platforms such as social networking sites, emails, chat rooms, pirated software, websites, etc., to attack victims.
-Children are also vulnerable to various types of cybercrimes. - Cyber Grooming is growing as one of the major cyber threats faced by children and teenagers.
-It is a practice where someone builds an emotional bond with children through social media or messaging platforms with an objective of gaining their trust for sexually abusing or exploiting them.
-The cyber groomers can use gaming websites, social media, email, chat rooms, instant messaging, etc. by creating a fake account and pretending to be a child or having the same interests as of the child. - Cyber bullying means using internet or mobile technology to intentionally harass or bully someone by sending rude, mean or hurtful messages, comments and images/videos.
-A cyber bully can use text messages, emails, social media platforms, web pages, chat rooms, etc. to bully others.
+Children are also vulnerable to various types of cybercrimes.

+- Cyber Grooming is growing as one of the major cyber threats faced by children and teenagers.
+It is a practice where someone builds an emotional bond with children through social media or messaging platforms with the objective of gaining their trust for sexually abusing or exploiting them.
+The cyber groomers can use gaming websites, social media, email, chat rooms, instant messaging, etc. by creating a fake account and pretending to be a child or having the same interests as of the child. - · Cyberbullying means using the internet or mobile technology to intentionally harass or bully someone by sending rude, mean or hurtful messages, comments, and images/videos.
+A cyberbully can use text messages, emails, social media platforms, web pages, chat rooms, etc. to bully others.

-The school has a zero tolerance policy for incidents of Cyberbullying and will take actions as per the national guidelines and laws in case such incidents occur
+The school has a zero-tolerance policy for incidents of Cyberbullying and will take action as per the national guidelines and laws in case such incidents occur and are reported.